 SCI Court Master Eligibility Criteria

-Furthermore, the candidate should have at least five years of regular service in roles such as Private Secretary, Senior PA, PA, or Senior Stenographer in any Government organisation, PSU, or statutory body.
+- Experience: Should be have at least 5 years of regular experience as Private Secretary, PA, Senior PA, or Senior Stenographer in Government, PSU, or Statutory organizations.

 Supreme Court of India Court Master Selection Process